 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You need to be in good academic standing and have a cumulative GPA of 3.0.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 3.0.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program

 As a study abroad student at UL, you may select from a broad range of business, computer science, education, humanities, and science classes.
 A multi-disciplinary Irish Studies program is also available.
 Course (or modules as they are called at UL) information is available at: http://outside.ul.ie/BookofModules/Default.aspx.
 This is an online list of modules offered at UL.
 You can search by discipline or semester.